tsileo/jquery-hawk-ajax/README.md

 It works like jQuery ``$.ajax`` except:

 - it takes an extra object as first argument containing credentials.
-- the promise will be rejected if the response failed to be authenticated
+- the promise will be rejected if the response failed to be authenticated.

 ```javascript
 var credentials = {